-SECTION 4: A GRADUATED APPROACH TO SUPPORT OF SEND AT PENRICE ACADEMY
+SECTION 4: A GRADUATED APPROACH TO SUPPORT SEND AT PENRICE ACADEMY

 At Penrice Academy all teachers are responsible and accountable for the progress and development of all students in their class including where students access support from specialist staff and teaching assistants.
-High quality teaching, differentiated for individual students, is the first step in responding to students who have SEND.
-'Quality First' teaching is a priority of the school.
-It is regularly and rigorously monitored and there is a focus on continual improvement of the teaching of all students, including those at risk of underachievement.
+High quality, adaptive teaching is the core of our universal provision for all students, and it is the first step in responding to students who have SEND.
+Adaptive teaching is a priority for the school.

+It is regularly and rigorously monitored and there is a focus on continual improvement of the teaching of all students, including those at risk of making less than expected progress.
 This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the SEND most frequently encountered.
-Close liaison is maintained with all members of staff by the SENDCo to ensure that students are only identified as having SEND if they do not adequate progress once they have had appropriate interventions/adjustments and good quality personalised teaching.
+Close liaison is maintained with all members of staff by the SENDCo to ensure that students are only identified as having SEND if they do not make expected progress despite receiving high quality, adaptive teaching.